 The valve also comes in a straight and angle (90 degree) configuration.

 Shut-off valves come in two valve types, compression valve type and ball valve type.

 The ball valve type shutoff operates from the off to on position in 1/4 turn.
 It is the highest quality shutoff valve available and provides years of leak free operation.
 Definitely the way to go.
-The quarter turn shutoff ball valve is readily available on Amazon.com.
+The quarter turn shutoff ball valve is readily available online.

 The multi-turn compression shutoff valve type operates from the off to on position with multiple turns and uses a compression washer to control the flow of water through the valve.
 Although cheaper than the quarter turn ball valve shutoff, the compression shutoff valve is prone to failure and leaks.